matthewmoscou/Canthatch/README.md

 ## Defining the genetic interval encompassing *Srs1*
 Our initial approach was to identify SNPs along the long arm of chromosome 7D in order to develop SNP markers that will be applied to the Canthatch x NS1 and Canthatch x NS2 doubled-haploid mapping populations.
-We use an approach that makes use of multiple data sets including *de novo* assembly of flow sorted chromosomes of Canthatch, RNAseq data derived from Canthatch, NS1, and NS2, alignment-based SNP calling, and the physical assembly of chromosome 7D from the IWGSC (NRGene assembly).
+We used an approach that integrates multiple data sets including *de novo* assembly of flow sorted chromosomes of Canthatch, RNAseq data derived from Canthatch, NS1, and NS2, alignment-based SNP calling, and the physical assembly of chromosome 7D from the IWGSC (NRGene assembly).

 ### *De novo* assembly of Canthatch, NS1, and NS2 flow sorted chromosome arm 7DL reads
-We used high stringency parameters in `Trimmomatic` to identify high quality reads. `Edena` requires that all reads used in assembly have identical size, therefore a considerable number of reads were removed before assembly.
+We sequenced flow sorted chromosome arm 7DL from Canthatch (wild-type) and mutants NS1 and NS2.
+We used high stringency parameters in `Trimmomatic` to identify high quality reads. `Edena` requires that all reads used for assembly have identical size, therefore a considerable number of reads were removed before assembly.

 ```bash
 java -jar trimmomatic-0.36.jar PE -phred33 Can.7DL_DDPL00006_H32VYALXX_L6_1.clean.fq Can.7DL_DDPL00006_H32VYALXX_L6_2.clean.fq Can.7DL_gDNA_forward_paired.fq.gz Can.7DL_gDNA_forward_unpaired.fq.gz Can.7DL_gDNA_reverse_paired.fq.gz Can.7DL_gDNA_reverse_unpaired.fq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:5 TRAILING:5 SLIDINGWINDOW:4:15 MINLEN:150 > Can.7DL.trimmomatic.run.log 2>&1 &